doughsay/room.js/README.md

 Running the Server
 ------------------

-Assuming you have a working node.js environment: clone this repo, npm install, copy the example db, and launch the server:
+Assuming you already have git and node.js >= v0.7.6:

+    # Get the code
     git clone git@github.com:doughsay/room.js.git
     cd room.js

+    # Install supporting libraries
     npm install

+    # Use the starter database
     cp db.example.json db.json

-    ./server.coffee
+    # Launch the server
+    node_modules/coffee-script/bin/coffee server.coffee

 Connect to it using a web browser by going to [http://localhost:8888/](http://localhost:8888/).